vrpperez7/Mod-4-Project/README.md

 ![line graph](figures/linegraph.png)

-I noticed our data presented a bimodal distribution.
+I noticed that the data presented a bimodal distribution.
 This means there are two distinct peaks, indicating our bike rides occur more frequently during specific time periods.</br>

 I did more **feature engineering** to pinpoint the time periods. </br>